innogames/serveradmin/docs/python-api.rst

 * ~/.adminapirc if present
 * ssh-agent if present

 Note that we try to authenticate with all keys in the agent.
-If multiple keys match you will get a permission denied.
+If multiple keys, belonging to different applications, match you will get a permission denied.
 This is because the associated apps likely have different permissions and we don't want to guess which to enforce.
 Trying to authenticate with more than 20 keys will also be denied to prevent a DOS.

 Querying and modifying servers
 ------------------------------